frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 From the event forwarding perspective there are three categories of events of
 concern:

-#.
-One
-#.
-Two
-#.
-Three

 1. Enter events - the mechanism support for forwarding these adds the most complexity to the machine as it doesn't do a normal transition
 2. Exit events - disallowed and will result in a parse error
 3. All other events - handled simply in the else clause above by transitioning and then forwarding into the multiplexer

 Full Event Forwarding Syntax
 ----------------------------